Mazamars312/Analogue-Amiga/README.md

 ## Changes from 0.1.2 to 0.2.1

-* ICACHE Fixed for WDLOADER to work correctly
+* ICACHE Fixed for WHDLoad to work correctly
 * LBA48 added to support larger HDD images to 2TB in size
 * The joysticks are completely disabled when using the emulated mouse or keyboard
 * Audio Mixing — Still some work to be done here to get rid of the snap or pops from the lower frequencies to 48kHz